kheller18/data-structures-algorithms/questions/AWS.md

        ![ssh agent](../images/aws/ssh_agent.png)

 153. What are Solaris and AIX operating systems?
 Are they available with AWS?
-     + Solaris: is an operating system that uses SPARC processor architecture, which is not supported by the public cloud currently.
+     + `Solaris`: is an operating system that uses SPARC processor architecture, which is not supported by the public cloud currently.
-     + AIX: is an operating system that runs only on Power CPU and not on Intel, which means that you cannot create AIX instances in EC2.
+     + `AIX`: is an operating system that runs only on Power CPU and not on Intel, which means that you cannot create AIX instances in EC2.
      + Since both the operating systems have their limitations, they are not currently available with AWS.

 154. How do you configure CloudWatch to recover an EC2 instance?